One-Hit Wonders You Didn't Know Passed Away

 Doug Fieger was the lead singer of the band the Knack, whose hit "My Sharona" was No. 1 in the summer of 1979.
 The song gained attention again in 1994, when it was part of the film Reality Bites's soundtrack, and was written for Fieger's crush, Sharona Alperin, with whom he went on to have a relationship.
 While the two did date, they never married, but remained friends.
 In an interview for Variety, Alperin said the song took Fieger less than 15 minutes to write.

 Fieger was born in Detroit in 1952, and grew up in Oak Park, Michigan.
 Before graduating high school, his band Sky signed to RCA.
 Sky recorded two albums, but then the band dissolved.
 In 1978, Fieger created the Knack.
-After the success of their debut album and the hit "My Sharona," the Knack went on to release a few more albums, but never again reached the success of their first run.
+After the success of its debut album and the hit "My Sharona," the Knack went on to release a few more albums, but never again reached the success of its first run.
 In 2010, Fieger died of lung cancer, aged 57.

 Pete Burns